-As required in Item 402(u) of Regulation S-K, we have estimated the ratio of the 2021 annual total compensation of our CEO to the annual total compensation of our median employee was 230 to 1, calculated as follows:
+As required in Item 402(u) of Regulation S-K, we have estimated the ratio of the 2022 annual total compensation of our CEO to the annual total compensation of our median employee was 180 to 1, calculated as follows:

-Blake Moret, Chairman and CEO, 2021 total compensation \$13,583,470
+Blake Moret, Chairman and CEO, 2022 total compensation \$11,078,176

-Median employee \$59,041
+Median employee \$61,470

-Ratio 230:1
+Ratio 180:1

-As a global organization, approximately 61% of our 24,500 employees were located outside of the United States as of September 30, 2021.
+Rockwell Automation is a global organization with approximately 26,000 employees as of September 30, 2022.
 The countries with our largest number of employees are the United States, Mexico, China, and Poland.
 Consistent with our executive compensation program, our global compensation program is designed to be competitive in terms of both the position and the geographic location in which an employee is located.
 We have an Annual Employee Incentive Plan that covers the majority of our non-executive or non-sales employees worldwide and is linked to certain of the executive ICP financial metrics (adjusted EPS, organic sales growth, and organic ARR growth).
 Additionally, the majority of our employees worldwide participate in either a Company defined-contribution or defined-benefit pension plan, a mandatory plan, or combination of these.

+For purposes of the fiscal year 2022 CEO pay ratio set forth above, we used the same median employee identified with respect to our fiscal year 2021 CEO pay ratio, as there has not been a significant change in our employee population or employee compensation arrangements that we believe would significantly impact the pay ratio disclosure.
 We identified our median employee based on target cash compensation (base salary including overtime, if applicable, plus target annual cash incentive) of all our employees as of September 30, 2021.
 The median employee was employed in the United States.
-He was eligible for an NEC in the Qualified Savings Plan and does not participate in the Qualified Pension Plan that was closed to entrants hired or re-hired on or after July 1, 2010, as described under the Pension Benefits Table above.
+They are eligible for an NEC in the Qualified Savings Plan and do not participate in the Qualified Pension Plan that was closed to entrants hired or re-hired on or after July 1, 2010, as described under the Pension Benefits Table above.
 We calculated the median employee's compensation under the Summary Compensation Table rules and compared that to the annual total compensation of our CEO, as disclosed in the Summary Compensation Table.